 While this refers to a ‘rule’ the wording implies a principle, which is consistent with the European approach to such laws.

 Unfortunately the UK government has ignored this advice.
 Although a general anti-avoidance principle was presented to the House of Commons as a private member’s bill in September 2012 by Michael Meacher, for whom I drafted the legislation, the coalition chose to oppose the measure and so it will inevitably fail.
 The government has instead put forward what it calls a general anti-abuse rule.
-This is a timid proposal based on a report by Graham Aaranson QC published in 2011.
+This is a much weaker proposal based on a report by Graham Aaranson QC published in 2011.
 In that report he wrote, ‘I have concluded that introducing a broad spectrum general anti-avoidance rule would not be beneficial for the UK tax system.
 This would carry a real risk of undermining the ability of business and individuals to carry out sensible and responsible tax planning.
 Such tax planning is an entirely appropriate response to the complexities of a tax system such as the UK’s.’

 The government has taken this to heart, saying in its draft proposals that responsible tax planning has to be reasonable in all the circumstances, adding that when determining what this means (my emphasis added)